Table of contents

 A domain hack is when the TLD becomes part of the name itself, forming a single word or phrase.
 Instead of treating the dot as a separator, you use it as part of the spelling.

-One of the original examples from the Web 2.0 era was the social bookmarking site del.icio.us — the domain spelled out “delicious.”
+One of the original examples from the Web 2.0 era was the social bookmarking site del.icio.us; the domain spelled out “delicious.”
 My own startup discovery site, BetaList, started out on betali.st because I couldn’t afford the .com at the time.
 Other well-known examples include bit.ly and instagr.am.
+Notice that those eventually moved to .com domains as they scaled.

 How to brainstorm domain hacks

-The key is knowing which TLDs exist — there are over 1,500 of them, and many are short two-letter country codes that happen to match common word endings.
-You can browse the full list at getdomainbook.com/resources/tlds.
+The key is knowing which TLDs exist.
+Many are short two-letter country codes that happen to match common word endings.

 But you don’t need to do this manually.
 There are tools that automatically find domain hacks for any word you type in.
-Enter a word like “artist” and they’ll show you options like art.ist or cre.at — if they’re available.
-See getdomainbook.com/resources/domain-hacks for recommendations.
+Enter a word like “artist” and they’ll show you options like art.ist or arti.st if they’re available.
+See the domain hacks resources page on getdomainbook.com for recommendations.

 You can also work backwards: browse TLDs that match common word endings (like .st, .ly, .io, .al, .er) and see if any of your keywords end with those letters.